How to scuba dive for beginners with 7 key skills and tips to master as you learn to scuba dive

-When you scuba dive, you go even deeper than you can as a swimmer.
-That means you will need to equalise your ears, as you descend.
+When you scuba dive you go even deeper than you can as a swimmer.
+Which means you’ll need to equalise your ears as you descend.

-As soon as you leave the surface, pinch your nose and blow gently down your nose.
-This is known as the Valsalva maneuver, which forces the Eustachian tubes open.
+As soon as you leave the surface pinch your nose and blow gently down your nose.
+This is known as the Valsalva manoeuvre, which forces the Eustachian tubes open.

-The best tip during the first 10 metres (33 feet) or so, is for you to keep your fingers on your nose.
-Keep performing the Valsalva maneuver to avoid the pressure build up on your ear drums.
+Pro diver tip: During the first 10 metres (33 feet) keep your fingers on your nose.
+Keep performing the Valsalva manoeuvre to avoid the pressure build up on your ear drums.

 You will feel a ‘pop’ in your ears when they are cleared.
 Keep doing this all the way to the bottom or to the depth of your dive.

 The ideal state for scuba divers is neutral buoyancy.
-Neutral buoyancy is when your ‘effective body mass‘ is equal to the mass of the surrounding water.
+Neutral buoyancy is when your ‘effective body mass‘ is equal to the mass of water you displace.

-As you descend on your dive, you become increasingly negatively buoyant.
+As you descend you become increasingly negatively buoyant.
 Which means you will need to compensate for this by adding air to your BCD.

 - You’ll not be constantly fighting to stay off the bottom.
-This is particularly important when scuba diving on a coral reef, to avoid damaging the reef.
+This is particularly important when scuba diving on a coral reef, as it avoids damaging the reef.